 For guests and others who do not have computers and who need Internet access, Nex Connectivity Solutions has installed an Internet kiosk in the Hotel lobby by partnering with a third-party.
-The Internet kiosk has been installed pursuant to an agreement between Nex Connectivity Solutions and Paykiosks Internet Terminals Inc. ("Paykiosks") dated April 12, 2004.
+The Internet kiosk has been installed pursuant to an Internet kiosk service agreement between Nex Connectivity Solutions and Paykiosks Internet Terminals Inc. ("Paykiosks") dated April 12, 2004.
 Under the terms of this agreement, PayKiosks agreed to install, operate and maintain the Internet kiosk at its expense at a location to be provided by Nex Connectivity in the hotel lobby area.
 Ownership of the Internet kiosk remains with Paykiosks.
 Nex Connectivity agreed to provide the location for the Internet kiosk in the hotel lobby area and the Internet connection for the Internet kiosk.
 Under the terms of the agreement, charges for Internet kiosk usage are based on a pay-per-use basis, which is handled directly by Paykioks.
 As consideration for Nex Connectivity Solutions providing the hotel lobby location for the Internet kiosk, PayKiosks has agreed to pay to Nex Connectivity Solutions a commission computed as 20% of the monthly gross revenues earned by the Internet kiosk.
 Accordingly, Nex Connectivity Solutions receives 20% of the revenues from the Internet kiosk operation.
 PayKiosks has also agreed to pay to Nex Connectivity Solutions a monthly amount for providing high-speed Internet access for the Internet kiosk which has been agreed to be \$40 CDN (equal to approximately \$30 US) per month.
 The initial pricing for usage of the Internet kiosk has been agreed to be \$2.00 CDN (equal to approximately \$1.50 US) per ten minutes of usage.
-Nex Connectivity Solutions entered into an agreement with the hotel whereby the hotel has agreed that no portion of the revenues from the Internet kiosk are payable to the hotel.
+This agreement with PayKiosks is terminable by either PayKiosks or Nex Connectivity Solutions upon either party giving ninety days written notice to the other.
+PayKiosks will be entitled to remove the Internet kiosk immediately upon expiry of the ninety notice period.